alex-coch/alex-coch/README.md

 - 👋 Hi, I’m @alex-coch
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI/ML
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on AI projects
+- 💞️ I’m looking to collaborate on AI/ML projects
-- 📫 How to reach me ...
+- 📫 To reach me write me

 <!---
 alex-coch/alex-coch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.